paralax/ColossalOpera/easy/graph_degree.md

 # Challenge Input

-This data set is an social network of tribes of the Gahukuâ€“Gama alliance structure of the Eastern Central Highlands of New Guinea, from Kenneth Read (1954).
+This data set is an social network of tribes of the Gahuku-Gama alliance structure of the Eastern Central Highlands of New Guinea, from Kenneth Read (1954).
 The dataset contains a list of all of links, where a link represents signed friendships between tribes.
 It was downloaded from http://networkrepository.com/soc_tribes.php.

     16
     1 2